jkblackburn/DesktopGARP1.1.3/README.md

 Sloyer, K. E., N. D. Burkett-Cadena, A. Yang, J. L. Corn, S. L. Vigil, B. L. McGregor, S. M. Wisely, and J. K. Blackburn.
 2019.
 Ecological niche modeling the potential geographic distribution of four Culicoides species of veterinary significance in Florida, USA.
 PloS one 14:e0206648.

 We thank R. Scachetti-Pereira for developing the DesktopGARP implementation of the GARP algorithm within the implementation.

+Additional DesktopGARP tools from the UF SEER Lab are available from C.G.
+Haase: https://github.com/cghaase/GARPTools